-Opens the Set password window that helps you to enter the password needed for the configuration profile encryption.
-Encrypting the configuration profiles makes unauthorized access more difficult.
-To do this, perform the following steps:

-- □ When you are changing an existing password, enter the existing password in the Old password field.
-To display the password in plain text instead of \\\\\ (asterisks), mark the Display content checkbox. - In the New password field, enter the password.
-To display the password in plain text instead of \\\\\ (asterisks), mark the Display content checkbox. - □ Mark the Save configuration afterwards checkbox to use encryption also for the Selected configuration profile in the non-volatile memory (NVM) and in the external memory.
+• nelps you to enter the password needed for the configuration figuration profiles makes unauthorized access more difficult. s: , ng password, enter the existing password in the Old password plain text instead of (asterisks), mark the Display content In the New password field, enter the To display the password in plain t checkbox. e password. ext instead of (asterisks), mark the Display content rds checkbox to use encryption also for the Selected atile memory (NVM) and in the external memory.
+Notes If a manyima una of ana configura tion mustile is stored in the man valetile manner (ATT) of the

 Note: If a maximum of one configuration profile is stored in the non-volatile memory (NVM) of the device, then use this function only.
 Before creating additional configuration profiles, decide for or against permanently activated configuration encryption in the device.
-Save additional configuration profiles either unencrypted or encrypted with the same password.
+Save additional configuration profiles either unencrypted or encrypted with the same password

-If you are replacing a device with an encrypted configuration profile, for example due to a defect, then perform the following steps:

-- Restart the new device and assign the IP parameters. - □ Open the Basic Settings > Load/Save dialog on the new device. - □ Encrypt the configuration profile in the new device.
+• you are replacing a device with an encrypted configuration profile, for example due to a defect, en perform the following steps: Restart the new device and assign the IP parameters.
+Open the Basic Settings > Load/Save dialog on the new device.
+Encrypt the configuration profile in the new device.
 See above.
-Enter the same password you used in the defective device. - □ Install the external memory from the defective device in the new device. - Restart the new device.
+Enter the same password you used in the defective device.
+Install the external memory from the defective device in the new device.
+Restart the new device.
 When you restart the device, the device loads the configuration profile with the settings of the defective device from the external memory.
 The device copies the settings into the volatile memory (RAM) and into the non-volatile memory (NVM).